-- One-Time Sample Table utilizing USDA MyPlate - One-time recipe demonstration sessions held at 4 sites (3 times per year at each site) using the MyPlate board during recipe demonstration to provide direct education (or indirect if demographic information is not obtained).
+One-Time Sample Table utilizing USDA MyPlate

+One-time recipe demonstration sessions held at 4 sites (3 times per year at each site) using the MyPlate board during recipe demonstration to provide direct education (or indirect if demographic information is not obtained) if locations are open and allowing visitors beyond appointment-only visits.
 The emphasis is on healthy food group choices, especially plant-based foods and making half the plate fruits and vegetables.
 Inclusion of budgeting tips in demonstration and on recipes aims to increase food budgeting skills. (total of 12 sessions)